Explaining and Overcoming Causes of IVF Failure

 How Ovation Fertility Mitigates IVF Failure

 Understanding what causes IVF failure is the first step toward preventing it.
-The next, and arguably most important step, is knowing how to circumvent it with individualized protocols, including preimplantation genetic screening, PGS.
+The next, and arguably most important step, is knowing how to circumvent it with individualized protocols, including preimplantation genetic testing, or PGT.

 Working Together to Prevent IVF Failure

 Our partner fertility specialists are experts in IVF stimulation protocols that enable patients to produce the largest number of mature eggs.
 They work with our Ovation Fertility laboratory teams (embryologists, andrologists and geneticists) to offer advanced services such as intracytoplasmic sperm injection, ICSI, for problems with fertilization, and assisted hatching for issues with implantation.

 Our IVF lab team monitors conditions throughout the IVF cycle.
 They perform testing to select the best embryos for transfer, and maintain a state-of-the-art laboratory environment that protects eggs, sperm and embryos.